BirdFarmer/BinanceRepo/docs/PreFlight-User-Guide.md

   - Use RSI together with trend and ATR: an overbought reading inside a strong uptrend is different from overbought in a ranging market.

 - **Volume ratio:** last candle volume ÷ average volume (on the analyzed range).
+ - **Volume ratio:** last candle volume ÷ average volume (on the analyzed range).
+  - Note: Pre‑Flight reports all volume metrics in the quote currency (USDT).
+Quote-volume is obtained from the kline's `quoteVolume` when available; otherwise the UI computes `quoteVolume = baseVolume * closePrice`.
+  - The UI uses the **previous closed candle** (second‑to‑last candle) as the `last` closed volume to avoid counting an in-progress bar.
-  - > 1 — higher-than-average volume on the last bar (can confirm strength of a move).
+  - > 1 — higher-than-average volume on the last closed bar (can confirm strength of a move).
   - < 1 — lower-than-average volume (move may be weak or illiquid).

 - **Candles analyzed:** number of bars used for the analysis.
 The tool attempts ~1000 bars when available.